Either to replace BP measurements on the day of a clinic or so that BP measurements may be done more frequently.

 Reduces face-to-face contact to reduce risk associated with COVID-19 infection.

-All patient data is anonymised, securely stored on the cloud as a completely isolated instance with rigorous data security and privacy measures.
+All patient data is de-identified and anonymised, securely stored on the cloud as a completely isolated instance with rigorous data security and privacy measures.

 Note: Not all Sensyne Health products are available in all territories, for further information contact head office.